Witherel found not guilty in 2017 murder case

 Inside the house at about 5 a.m., Kelly O’Neill testified she was awakened by loud sounds to find Witherel standing inside the home and a bloody Ralph standing in front of a cabinet where they kept money before he collapsed.
 O’Neill said she went to Ralph in an attempt to save him, but she was unable to.
 Meanwhile, Witherel stood in front of the kitchen sink staring out a window after he was unsuccessful in turning on the sink, she said.

-Morrell testified Witherel returned the car calm, contrary to what they had told police after the incident, and that they didn’t notice he was acting weird, although he said he had been bitten by a dog.
+Morrell testified Witherel returned the car appearing to be calm, contrary to what they had told police after the incident, and that they didn’t notice he was acting strangely, although he said he had been bitten by a dog.
 The men stopped somewhere to obtain drugs, which Brown bought, before returning to South Point to use them.

 While the men said Witherel didn’t have money on him before the incident, he returned to the car with a little over $50, Morrell said.
 He was also unsure where Brown got the money to purchase the drugs.

-The men and Witherel’s girlfriend said when they returned home, Witherel changed clothes.

-When police arrived at the home a day or so later and questioned Brown as to if he had disposed of anything, he led them to a dumpster where he had taken a few trash bags a few days after the incident.
+When police arrived at the home a day or so later and asked Brown whether he had disposed of anything, he led them to a dumpster where he had taken a few trash bags a few days after the incident.
 Bloody clothing matching Ralph’s DNA was found inside the bag.

 While Witherel’s girlfriend, Crystal Fields, also told police he had changed clothing and admitted he had something to do with the attack, she denied those claims when testifying last week, even though her original statements were recorded by police.

 The defense blamed what they call sloppy police work as to why Witherel was pinned for the attack.
-He had been friends with the victim for decades and was known as “Uncle Dave” by Witherel ‘s children.
-The defense questioned why police did not do more, such as taking DNA swabs and fingerprints to compare to forensics, before eliminating the two men as suspects.
+He had been friends with the victim, known as “Uncle Dave” by Witherel’s children, for decades.
+The defense questioned why police did not do more, such as taking DNA swabs and fingerprints to compare to forensics, before eliminating the two men who has been with Witherel as suspects.

-They pointed to Brown leading police to the bloody clothing and him somehow having money to purchase drugs to show some culpability.
+They pointed to Brown leading police to the bloody clothing and him somehow having money to purchase drugs.

-During testimony last week, it was revealed when Witherel was arrested, he had been in possession of a knife.
-No one realize the knife existed until early last week, when it was too late to test it to see if it was the murder weapon, however.
+During testimony last week, it was revealed when Witherel was arrested he had been in possession of a knife.
+No one realized the knife existed until early last week, however, when it was too late to test it to see if it was the murder weapon.

 Although Brown had said he never spoke to or even knew Ralph, the defense introduced as evidence Monday messages from what appeared to be Brown’s social media account sent to Ralph’s.
 The prosecution said there was no way to tell who sent those messages, although they agreed the messages had been sent.